 Staff new to the practice had a period of induction based on a structured induction programme.
-Staff completed the continuous professional development (CPD) required for their registration with the General Dental Council.
-The practice supported staff to complete their CPD by offering a range of training online, in the practice and attending training events locally.
-A plan was in place to introduce a formal appraisal process.
+We confirmed clinical staff completed the continuous professional development (CPD) required for their registration with the General Dental Council and the practice supported them to complete their training by offering in-house training, 'lunch and learn', sessions and online training.